logicly-au/pmhc-mds-user-documentation/doc/faqs/system/data-entry.rst

 online User Guide :ref:`add-client`.

-There is also a manual statistical linkage key generator available on the PMHC MDS website, under the SLK tab - https://pmhc-mds.net/#/slk.
+There is also a manual statistical linkage key generator available on the PMHC MDS website, under the Tools tab - https://pmhc-mds.net/#/slk.
 See :ref:`slk-generator`.

 .. _enter-unique-key-faq: